odoo/owl/doc/component.md

 3. Lazy loading external libraries is a good use case for async rendering.
 This is mostly fine, because we can assume that it will only takes a fraction of a second, and only once (see `owl.utils.loadJS`)
-4. For all the other cases, the `t-async` directive (to use alongside `t-widget`) is there to help you.
+4. For all the other cases, the `t-asyncroot` directive (to use alongside `t-widget`) is there to help you.
 When this directive is met, a new rendering sub tree is created, such that the rendering of that component (and its children) is not tied to the rendering of the rest of the interface.
 It can